pulumi/terraform-provider-mongodbatlas/website/docs/r/network_container.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `container_id` - The Network Peering Container ID.
-* `id` - Terraform's unique identifier used internally for state management.
+* `id` - The providers's unique identifier used internally for state management.
 * `provisioned` - Indicates whether the project has Network Peering connections deployed in the container.
 **AWS ONLY:**
 * `region_name` - Atlas name for AWS region where the Atlas container resides.